0dataapp/awesome-0data/README.md

 - ["Bring Your Own Client" by Geoffrey Litt](https://www.geoffreylitt.com/2021/03/05/bring-your-own-client.html): Freedom to choose your favorite application to interact with some data.
 - ["Composability with other tools" by Gordon Brander](https://subconscious.substack.com/p/composability-with-other-tools): Why are most of our tools silos?
 - ["Universal data portability" by Alexander Obenauer](https://alexanderobenauer.com/labnotes/002/): What if you could browse your stuff in one fluid interface, without considering their differing data types?
+- ["The future needs files" Scott Jenson](https://jenson.org/files/): The power of files comes from them being powerful nouns.

 # Apps
 - [Spendlab](https://www.spendlab.org): Visual budget planning.